kluctl/kluctl/docs/annotations.md

 ### kluctl.io/barrier
 If set to `true`, kluctl will wait for all previous objects to be applied (but not necessarily ready).
 This has the same effect as [barrier](./deployments.md#barriers) from deployment projects.

+### kluctl.io/wait-readiness
+If set to `true`, kluctl will wait for readiness of all objects from this kustomization project.
+Readiness is defined the same as in [hook readiness](./hooks.md#hook-readiness).